mharen/mharen.github.io/blog/2011/2011-07-great-lakes-science-center-in-cleveland.md

 ![science-center-21%25255B6%25255D.jpg](science-center-21%25255B6%25255D.jpg)

-And this one that triggered a memory of a <a href="http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html">hilarious comic</a>:
+And this one that triggered a memory of a [hilarious comic](http://hyperboleandahalf.blogspot.com/2010/04/alot-is-better-than-you-at-everything.html):

 ![science-center-20%25255B7%25255D.jpg](science-center-20%25255B7%25255D.jpg)